San Diego

 Contact Us

-Why the San Diego Medical Examiner May be Involved?
+Why the Medical Examiner May be Involved?

 1) Unexpected or sudden deaths

-2) Suspicious or unusual circumstances
+2) Unusual or suspicious circumstances

 3) Unattended deaths